Gaias2-ICSC/WGAN_Code/README.md

 📌 Notes
 - The repository is intended to support reproducibility of the results presented in [[1]](#1).
 - For full methodological details, please refer to the original publication.
+- The data are not included in the repository due to storage constraints and will be made available upon request.

 ---